-The industrial engineer may initially be employed in any of the four major areas of industrial activity:-

-a) Industrial Economic Analysis
+The industrial engineer may initially be employed in any of the four major areas of industrial activity:---- a) Industrial Economic Analysis

-One of the principal functions of industrial engineering is to analyse a product, project or process from the economic point of view, in order to ensure that an adequate profit can be obtained from it, as industry cannot survive without profits.
+One of the principal functions of industrial engineering is to analyse a product, project or process from the economic point of view, to ensure that an adequate profit can be obtained from it.
 A general working knowledge of economics and management skill has to be directed towards the making of decisions on how to operate an enterprise most efficiently.
 The basis for such decisions is furnished largely by the application of mathematics and statistics to operations research, industrial marketing and other fields affecting all phases of operation of industry.